chtrembl/azure-cloud/petstore/17-configure-signalr-to-send-real-time-analytics-to-client-browser/README.md

 https://github.com/chtrembl/azure-cloud/blob/main/petstore/petstoreapp/src/main/java/com/chtrembl/petstoreapp/AppConfig.java

-New Caffeine Cache that holds sessions (users) for 5 minutes (300seconds), each time a session (user) visits the PetStoreApp (azurepetstore.com) then the 5 minute interval resets.
+New Caffeine Cache that holds sessions (users) for 5 minutes (300 seconds), each time a session (user) visits the PetStoreApp (azurepetstore.com) then the 5 minute interval resets.
 The goal is to send a message to the Serverless SignalR Hub each time a user hits the applications/and/or on a specified polling interval.

 *5 minutes was the number I guessed to benchmark live shoppers, any sessions that have been active for 5 minutes...*